maestroi/nimiq-doom/README.md

 The script will:
 - Create a ZIP file with all game files
-- Auto-detect the game executable (.exe, .com, or .bat)
+- Auto-detect the game executable (.exe, .com, or .bat for DOS games)
 - Calculate SHA256 hash
-- Ensure proper file structure for JS-DOS emulator
+- Ensure proper file structure for emulators (JS-DOS for DOS games)

 ### Using the Go Package Tool Directly